Anti-Fragility / Black Swan Thinking: 12 Principles

 This is why master-apprentice relationships build stronger students than formal education.
-And why rock-stars can withstand negative publicity better than politicians.
+And why rock-stars can withstand negative publicity better than dudes in suits.

 10 — Black swans are largely epistemic, so don’t worry about whether ‘other people’ already know or have anticipated the event.
 The issue is whether YOU have thought about whatever improbable thing may affect you in a high-impact irreversible manner.

 Eg, 9/11 was a black swan to the whole world but not the terrorists themselves.

 11 — Be extremely wary of the ‘consultant’ mentality in which ‘experts’ advise others to take risks and implement new and complicated projects at no downside to (the advisors) themselves.

 Like U.S. foreign policy in the past with their ‘interventionist’ mindset, often such initiatives “fragilize” organisations and systems, thereby creating more and more problems and risks for those left behind to suffer.